lukasvrenner/turtls/README.md

 ### Cryptography
 TurTLS maintains a general-purpose crypto library called [crylib](https://docs.rs/crylib).
 Its code can be found at `./crylib/`.

 ## Building
 Make sure you have a recent version of Rust installed.
-This project uses on new language features as they release, so make sure your version is recent enough.
+This project uses new language features as they release, so make sure your version is recent enough.

 To build in debug mode: